DFS GPP Strategy: 2024 Guide

 People gravitate to GPP (Guaranteed Prize Pool) tournaments on sites like DraftKings and FanDuel because the payouts are sexy.
 That $1 million prize in the weekly “millionaire maker” sounds a lot easier to win than a lottery.
 But practically speaking, it’s not.

 You’ll find many DFS tournaments that are easier to cash in than those marquee 7-figure contests.
-Below are some core DFS GPP strategies to help you do just that.
+Below you’ll find some core DFS GPP strategies to help you do just that.

 GPP Basics

-• DFS GPP tournaments require a totally different strategy than DFS cash games (double-ups, head-to-heads and 50/50 contests).
+• DFS GPP tournaments require an entirely different strategy than DFS cash games (double-ups, head-to-heads and 50/50 contests).
 For the latter, half (or almost half) of all contestants cash.
 In GPPs, less than 1 in 4 entries win money.

 • Cash games therefore require more consistent players to ensure you beat at least half the field.
 Winning money in GPPs, on the other hand, requires a bigger swing for the fences.
 You can’t play it safe due to the lower probability of a payout.
 In GPP, constructing your roster to maximize projected fantasy points is not how you do it.
 Instead, your goal must be to balance the greatest possible ceiling and correlation, with the least possible ownership.